 Q4: Flamingo FI is a big milestone.
 What are your plans after you hit this goal?
 Are you considering semi-retirement?

-Our plan is really simple once we reach Flamingo FI, and that is to take the gas off the accelerator.
+Our plan is really simple once we reach Flamingo FI, and that is to take the gas off the accelerator and slow down.

 We plan to reduce our hours in our main jobs and explore our passions more.
 I’m keen to do a few short courses in baking and patisserie and improve my photography skills.